ChiCubed/InformaticsNotes/chapter2.md

 You would obviously have to make sure you didn't use a variable named `x` or `y` anywhere else in your program.

 If you wish to define a type, you can use the `typedef` keyword.
-The main use case for `typedef`
+The main use case for `typedef` is to increase typing speed if you're going to be using a type frequently, for example:

 ```
 typedef pair<int,int> pi;